· FILE UPLOAD ·

 Enclose your files within an archive or supply checksums.

 VIDEO_TS and BDMV foldersYou can supply these DVD and Blu-ray folders and we will make a master disc from them.
 You need to supply a volume label, otherwise we will just use a generic volume label like DVD or Blu-ray.
-You should supply checksums of the files.
+You should supply checksums of the files or store the content within an archive format.

 Files and FoldersWe can work with your raw files and folders.
 Be aware that file systems may have limitations that will cause links in your documents or programs to fail.
 Long folder and filename paths may not work, and non-English characters may not be recognized the same way on different operating systems and in various software applications.